Routed Network

 Consider the following topology where 16.0.0.1 wants to reach 48.0.0.1:

-• Routed Network : Net Segment 3 is the routed by R1 and advertised to IPSEC-GW-0.
-Net Segment 4 is the routed by R2 and advertised to IPSEC-GW-1.
+Routed Network : Net Segment 2 is routed by R1 and advertised to IPSEC-GW-0.
+Net Segment 3 is routed by R4 and advertised to IPSEC-GW-1.
 Most of the time routed networks are advertised using a routing protocol such as BGP.
 To simplify, we will use simple statics routes in our test scenario here.

-When NE-0 wants to reach NE-1, its traffic is routed by router R1 to IPSEC-GW-0.
-IPSEC-GW-0 XFRM polices will match the traffic and tunnels it to IPSEC-GW-1, which, after tunnel decap, routes the traffic to router R2 to eventually reach NE-1.
+When NE-0 wants to reach NE-1, its traffic is routed by router R1 to IPSEC-GW-0, then IPSEC-GW-0 XFRM polices will match the traffic and tunnels it to IPSEC-GW-1, which, after tunnel decap, routes the traffic to router R4 to eventually reach NE-1.
 Symetric traffic routing applies when NE-1 wants to reach NE-0.

 This is where IPsec Tunnel mode is critical for ISPs or any network operator running a large network.
-Simply because Net Segment 1 is most of the time a collection of routers and other network segments.
+Simply because Wild Telco Network is a collection of routers and other network segments.
 This network architecture simply relies on pure and simple Layer3 routing.

 sysctl -w net.ipv4.ip_forward=1